Home Page

 Key Stage 1 and 2

-In September 2014 we had a new National Curriculum.
-There are no longer levels in the school and Key stage 1 and 2 follow ‘Assessment Without Levels’.
-Following the new National Curriculum, children are assessed against age-specific expectations for each year group throughout the year.
+Children in Key Stage 1 and 2 are assessed against age-specific expectations for each year group throughout the year.
 At parent / teacher consultations you will be informed about how your child is progressing and achieving in school.
 It is important to realise that the progress your child makes is separate to the age-expected level they are at.
 We will let you know if your child is working within their current year group.
-Children will have targets in their books to help them see what their next steps are throughout the year.
+Children will have targets to help them see what their next steps are throughout the year.
+We use a mixture of formative assessments, which are our ongoing daily assessments of how the children are getting on in lessons, and tests which are summative assessments to help us make our judgements about where the children are working.
+We moderate these to make sure our judgements are accurate.

-In the end of the academic year report, we let you know how your child is working in relation to their current year group expectations.
+In the end of the academic year report and at our parent meetings throughout the year, we let you know how your child is working in relation to their current year group expectations.
+If at any point you would like some more information about how your child is working at school, please speak to your child's class teacher or send them a message on Dojo.

-Below are the terms you will see on your child’s report and what these mean, we will be using these terms to report to you on how your child is achieving in Maths, Reading and Writing.
+Below are the terms you will see on your child's report at the end of the year and what these mean, we will be using these terms to report to you on how your child is achieving in Maths, Reading and Writing.

 Term